AI Security Overview

 • Accuracy is about the AI model being sufficiently correct to perform its ‘business function’.
 Being incorrect can lead to harm, including (physical) safety problems (e.g. car trunk opens during driving) or other wrong decisions that are harmful (e.g. wrongfully declined loan).
 The link with security is that some attacks cause unwanted model behaviour which is by definition an accuracy problem.
 Nevertheless, the security scope is restricted to mitigating the risks of those attacks - NOT solve the entire problem of creating an accurate model (selecting representative data for the trainset etc.).

 • Safety refers to the condition of being protected from / unlikely to cause harm.
 Therefore safety of an AI system is about the level of accuracy when there is a risk of harm (typically implying physical harm but not restricted to that) , plus the things that are in place to mitigate those risks (apart from accuracy), which includes security to safeguard accuracy, plus a number of safety measures that are important for the business function of the model.
-These need to be taken care of not just for security reasons because the model can make unsafe decisions for other reasons (e.g. bad training data), so they are a shared concern between safety and security:
+These need to be taken care of and not just for security reasons because the model can make unsafe decisions for other reasons (e.g. bad training data), so they are a shared concern between safety and security:

-• Transparency: see above, plus in many cases users have the right to know details about a model being used and how it has been created.
+• Transparency: sharing information about the approach, to warn users and depending systems of accuracy risks, plus in many cases users have the right to know details about a model being used and how it has been created.
 Therefore it is a shared concern between security, privacy and safety.

 • Empathy.
 The relation of that with security is that the feasible level of security should always be taken into account when validating a certain application of AI.
 If a sufficient level of security cannot be provided to individuals or organizations, then empathy means invalidating the idea, or takin other precautions.